-In the first article of our four-part series on SMSFs and property development, we focus on related party leases and how to keep them compliant.
+In this first article of our four-part series on SMSFs and property development, we focus on related party leases and how to keep them compliant.

 The ATO has flagged their concern about an increase in the number of SMSFs entering into related party property development arrangements for subsequent disposal or leasing.